Massage Therapy: Promote Health and Healing

 Studies indicate that massage is effective for anxiety and stress, chronic pain, fibromyalgia, lymphedema, musculoskeletal disorders, neonatal care, pregnancy, and sleep disorders, among others.
 These effects appear to be mediated by a decrease in circulating stress hormones.
 One specific example is that after massage therapy, breast cancer patients show an increase in natural killer cells and reduced anxiety levels and depression.
 Read this New York Times article about how massage heals sore muscles.

-Our Certified Massage Therapists are:
+Our Certified Massage Therapist is:

 One hour: $100